SintraCascaisSesimbra.com

 • The beaches of the Costa da Caparica (which includes the Lagoa de Albufeira)

-The beaches of the Portinho da Arrabida are considered as some of Portugal’s finest beaches.
-They are in a stunning location, backed by the green hills or steep cliffs of the national park, while the calm waters of blues and turquoises overlook the Sado Estaury.
+The beaches of the Portinho da Arrábida are considered some of Portugal's finest beaches.
+They are in a stunning location, backed by the green hills and steep cliffs, with turquoise waters overlooking the Tróia Peninsula.
+However, paradise comes with a price: severely limited parking that fills by mid-morning, and summer road closures near Praia de Galápos that restrict access to residents only.

-Fishing boats still launch from the beach of Costa da Caparica
+Fishing boats are still launched from the beach of Costa da Caparica

 Praia dos Galapos and Praia dos Galapinhos